Frequently Asked Questions

 Was there an opportunity to review and comment on the draft Town Investment Plan?

-Whilst there was not an opportunity to consult on the draft Town Investment Plan prior to submission, it has been shaped by community and stakeholder engagement, as well as a robust evidence base and the funding guidance which sets out the parameters in which the funding can be used.
+Whilst there was not an opportunity to consult on the draft Town Investment Plan prior to submission, it was shaped by community and stakeholder engagement, as well as a robust evidence base and the funding guidance which sets out the parameters in which the funding can be used.
 You can read the Town Investment Plan in full or watch a summary video here.Permalink

 What is the £750,000 accelerated funding for 53-57 High Street, Margate?

-The government’s accelerated funding is to support local areas and bring forward regeneration projects in response to the Covid-19 pandemic and its impact on town centres.
+The government’s accelerated funding is to support local areas and bring forward regeneration projects in response to the COVID-19 pandemic and its impact on town centres.